rifat-dhrubo/notes-cli/README.md

 # notes-cli

-a simple cli note app
+a simple cli based note app

-use npm install to set it up.
+write "npm install" to set it up.